 There is at least one port-a-potty at every field.
 They are normally equipped with soap and water for hand washing.

-Safety is both Pioneer Hi-Bred Seed and Monsanto Seed Company’s highest priority!
-All of our supervisors are trained in safety procedures, and we have one supervisor on each bus with first aid training.
+Safety is both Pioneer (Corteva) Seed Company and Monsanto (Bayer) Seed Company’s highest priority!
+All of our supervisors are trained in safety procedures, including CPR and first aid.

 ***Gloves, safety glasses, protective hats and netting to cover the face are provided to all workers.
 These items must be brought to work everyday!